GenomicsMachineLearning/qimr-teaching-2024/README.md

 # Installation

-To use the notebooks we require using a Conda package manager (or compatible tool like Mamba or Micromamba).
+To use the notebooks we require using a Conda package manager (or compatible tool like Mamba or Micromamba), installing packages with Conda and then installing additional packages directly into R and Python.

+For each environment, the steps are:
+* Download and install a package manager (Conda),
+* Install packages with conda (using an environment YAML file), and
+* Installing R and Python packages using R and Python (pip).

 There are XXX environments that need to be setup (as some versions of some software are not compatible with others):
 * qimr-teaching-2024 - for use with Voyager/Clustering/etc in R.